brainbuz/Vote-Count/md/Hand_Count.md

 * Determine the IRV Winner.

 * Follow the General Hand Count Condorcet Process, start with the IRV Winner in your first pairing, and prefer the IRV Winner for the next pairing choice.
+If the IRV race was decided in a final pairing, don't forget to mark it on your sheet.

 * If there is no Condorcet Winner or the Condorcet Winner is the IRV Winner, elect the IRV Winner.